voedger/voedger-docs/README.md

 ## What Voedger is NOT

-Voedger is NOT a good choice for **game** and **blockchain** applications since storing data is not a primary goal of such applications or data are kept decentralized.
+Voedger is NOT a good choice for **game** and **blockchain** applications since storing data is not a primary goal of such applications or data is kept decentralized.